PennyLaneAI/pennylane/doc/introduction/inspecting_circuits.rst

 When debugging quantum circuits run on simulators, we may want to inspect the current quantum state between gates.

-:class:`~pennylane.Snapshot` is an operator used like a gate, but instead of defining a manipulation of the quantum state it saves the internal state of a device at arbitrary points in the circuit.
+:class:`~pennylane.Snapshot` is an operator like a gate, but it saves the device state at its location in the circuit instead of manipulating the quantum state.

 Currently supported devices include: